WEKA containers architecture overview

-The servers in a Weka system are members of a cluster.
-A server includes several containers containing software instances called processes that communicate with each other to provide storage services in the cluster.
+The servers in a WEKA system are members of a cluster.
+A server includes multiple containers running software instances called processes that communicate with each other to provide storage services in the cluster.

-Processes are dedicated to managing different functions such as:
+The processes are dedicated to managing different functions as follows:

 - A management process for managing the overall cluster.
-(A management process does not require a dedicated core to run.)
+The management process does not require a dedicated core.

-The benefits of using the multiple containers architecture are:
+The benefits of using the MCB architecture include: